Date: March 29, 2010

 He looks like a huge star and he’s supposed to.
 Talk about a contrast of skin tones here.
 HHH goes for a Pedigree about a minute in.
 That’s credited to Mania experience.
 Uh, why?
 Isn’t that called going for a finisher early?
 I’d want to do that in any match.
 Since HHH got big in the Attitude Era, we hit the floor.
 The figure four goes on and Flair is reference.
 Does that make AJ and HHH some kind of brothers?
 Ok, we get it: HHH is a veteran.

 Oh and he’s the Ace of Spades now.
-What the hell does that even mean?
+What the heck does that even mean?
 Sheamus likes to yell when he kicks people.
 It’s rather annoying.
 Stop it.
 DO YOU HEAR ME YOU MILKY SKINNED IMBECILE???
 Hey that actually worked.
 He channels his inner British Bulldog and hits a running powerslam.
 Nothing wrong with that.
 HHH breaks the momentum with a DDT.
 That might not work due to that hair though.

 Striker: Tie your mother down, here comes HHH.
 So Striker has random shouts of incestuous bondage.
 Right.
 We get a nice finisher reversal sequence that ends with Sheamus hitting the bicycle kick.
 He gets another after HHH kicks out but both guys are down.
 Doesn’t that suck?
 HHH falls on his face and Striker says it’s experience.
 Lawler has some sense and says it might have been dumb luck.
 Thank you Lawler.
 And there’s a Pedigree from nowhere for the pin.
 Ok then.